 1003 Carriage Rd., Carrabassett Valley, ME 04947

 NorthStar crews are involved in thousands of hours of community service each year.
-CPR trainings, bicycle safety rodeos, presentations at area schools, and mock accident scenes are just a few of the ways that NorthStar contributes back to the community.
+CPR trainings and presentations at area schools are just a few of the ways that NorthStar contributes back to the community.

 Thank you for your interest in NorthStar.
 If you are considering working for NorthStar as part of our full-time, part-time or PRN (per diem) staff, please consider the following: